WPChill/strong-testimonials/readme.txt

 [strong slideshow show_for="5" effect_for="1" excerpt]
 `

-Use '[read_more]' after your testimonials to add a "Read more" link to another page.
+Use `[read_more]` after your testimonials to add a "Read more" link to another page.

 [Check out the demos](http://demos.wpmission.com/strong-testimonials/)